what3words/w3w-swift-design/README.md

 ##### W3WCoreColor

 W3WCoreColor contains red, green, blue, and alpha components stored as CGFloat.
 It can be instantiated from NSColor, CGColor, UIColor, and SwiftUI's Color.
-It can return cgColor, suColor, uiColor, and nsColor types.
+It can return CGColor, Color, UIColor, and NSColor types.

 ##### W3WColor